MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 Such an observation function can be saved and wrapped with appropriate input/output standards (see [this page]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps) for a complete description of the I/O structure of observation/evolution functions).

 Note that VBA already includes a default bDCM observation function, `g_DCMwHRFext.m`, that does exactly that for you.
-It will apply the DCM model on the first $n$ observations (where $n$ is the number of nodes), and treat all the remaining lines in the data matrix as binary behaviorual responses (by applying a sigmoid transform).
+It will apply the DCM model on the first $$n$$ observations (where $$n$$ is the number of nodes), and treat all the remaining lines in the data matrix as binary behaviorual responses (by applying a sigmoid transform).
 If you want to implement another brain-to-bbehaviour mapping (that deals with, e.g., real valued responses), you'll have to adapt `g_DCMwHRFext.m` accordingly.

 ### Splitting the observations